jaymiracola/ocp4_kvm_ansible/README.md

 - libvirt-daemon-driver-network
 - virt-manager
 ```
-- And of cousre you will need to install Ansible on the bastion host :)
+- And of cousre you will need to install Ansible on the lab host :)

 # Variables to set before starting the playbook: